Nightlord45/BlogEstiamRest/README.md

-Symfony Demo Application
+BlogEstiam Application
 ========================

-The "Symfony Demo Application" is a reference application created to show how to develop Symfony applications following the recommended best practices.
+The "BlogEstiam Application" is based on "Symfony Demo Application".

 Requirements
 ------------